BrunoConcei/EDPIoTHackathon2017/README.md

 Official repository of the [EDP IoT Hackathon 2017](http://edpiothackathon.edp.pt/)

+## **UPDATES** ##

+**February 9**:

+- We have sent the Sigfox account registration email to all the participating teams.
+Check your inbox and access https://backend.sigfox.com !

+- Some teams only gave us one email.
+In those cases, we've included "Write" capabilites on the Sigfox backend to the given email in order to add his teammates.

+- Any question please refer to our edpstarter@edp.pt email.

 ## **1.** **Useful information**
 Below you can find some useful insights about the challenge.
 Please refer to the Hackathon Documentation for more technical questions.

 ### **1.2** **Agenda**